phossa/phossa-ecs/README.md

 Features
 --

-- Uses `composer` as libraries and packages managment tool.
+- Uses `composer` to manage everything including application and libraries.

 - Seperation of configurations from other codes.

-- Seperation of local (server-wise) and shareable (cloud-wise) stuff.
+- Seperation of local (host-wise) and shareable (cloud-wise) stuff.

 - Seperation of application development and system administration.